WP Table Manager documentation

 VIII.
 TABLES FROM DATABASE

-WP Table Manager allows you create tables from your database tables (not only the WordPress tables but all databases).
+WP Table Manager allows you create tables from your database tables.

 Then you'll be able to select tables and columns from your database.
 By hiting control you can select several tables, columns.